emadens/Image-Recognition-with-CNNs/README.md

 - Xception model
 - Inception model

-To dive deeper on how we got to this solution you can find the [report](report.pdf)
+To dive deeper on how we got to this solution you can read the [report](report.pdf)